 Lecturer in Contemporary Postcolonial Literature

-I arrived at Birmingham in 2016 and teach postcolonial literatures in English.
-I have research interests in postcolonial studies, the modern state and its interfaces with literary culture, the Cold War and decolonisation, the study of cultural institutions, and book history/print culture studies.
+I teach Anglophone postcolonial and contemporary literatures.
+As well as broad research interests in postcolonial and world literary studies, I’m also interested in the interfaces between the modern state and literary culture in Britain, the Cold War and decolonisation, the study of cultural institutions, and book history/print culture studies.

 - +44 (0)121 414 7946